Mrestof/ipt-fb14-bot/README.md

   - [x] ping opted-in users a day before the note date
   - [x] add, remove notes by date
   - [x] automatically delete expired notes
+- [ ] optional dev mode: clean the message:response pairs once in a while

 ### backend:
 - [ ] logging support
+  - [ ] log default stuff: startup, utils usage, warnings and errors
+  - [ ] log message:response pairs
 - [ ] code formatter (probably black)
 - [ ] pythonic configs
   - [ ] create the config system with default python objects
   - [ ] put all constants there
 - [ ] tests
+- [ ] support for bot management from console (with TUI or techs alike)

 ## TODO

 ### global:
+- [ ] find a more suitable project hierarchy
 - [ ] discuss the usefulness of "general refactor" todo's and notes
 - [ ] refactor
   - [ ] change variable names to make more sense
   - [ ] expand unreadable oneliners
   - [ ] replace OS calls with python alternatives
+  - [ ] save temp files in temp directories, not inside the bot module hierarchy (don't hardcode tmp dir pathes, use `tempfile` module)
 - [ ] improvement
   - [ ] add function descriptions for those which lack it
   - [ ] add type annotation to all places in code